 Wage Premium for College Degrees

 Annual income rises with higher educational attainment.
 This chart shows mean annual earnings by educational attainment, based on data from the U.S. Census Bureau.
 College graduates have higher annual earnings.
-For example, people with at least a Bachelor’s degree have annual earnings that are double the earnings of people without a college degree.
+For example, people with at least a bachelor’s degree have annual earnings that are over double the earnings of people without a college degree.

+As noted in a paper from the Brookings Institution, a college education is one of the best investments a student can make, with, “the average four-year college graduate earning about 65% more than the average high school graduate.”
 College may be expensive, but not going to college is even more expensive.
-Not only has the earnings premium of having a college degree continued to increase, but the average earnings of people without a college degree has been decreasing, according to a report from Pew Research (PDF).
+Not only has the earnings premium of having a college degree continued to increase, but the average earnings and employment of people without a college degree has been decreasing.

 Lower Unemployment Rates for College Graduates

 College graduates have lower unemployment rates, and the unemployment rates decrease with higher educational attainment.
 This chart shows unemployment rates by educational attainment, based on data from the Bureau of Labor Statistics (BLS).
+According to a report from Pew Research, “44% of college graduates – including 45% of men and 43% of women – say their college education was extremely useful to them in opening doors to job opportunities.”

 College graduates are more likely to find jobs, even during an economic downturn.